RobUnderscore/EliteDangerousCrosshair/README.md

-EliteDangerousCrosshair v1.1
+EliteDangerousCrosshair v1.2
 =======================

-Crosshair for Elite Dangerous to assist with piloting in Frameshift Mode/Docking
+Crosshair for Elite Dangerous to assist with piloting in Frameshift Mode/Docking.
+Download in the 'releases' section above.

 Rewrote to deal with some FPS issues.

 Original code at https://github.com/RobCubed/EliteDangerousCrosshair_original

 ========================
+1.2 Changes:

+ - Added 'nubs' (toggleable) to the crosshair
+ - Color picking for crosshairs (any color)
+ - Opacity selector for crosshairs (from 0% to 100%)
+ - All changes now persist across application launches - as soon as you select something, it changes

+1.1 Changes:

 - Optimized FPS loss (slower refresh rate, which is unnecessary unless you are moving or resizing the window)
 - Added reticle size slider